Jojo Babie Flaunts Curvy Booty In A Tiny Thong On Instagram

 “Uhhhh look @ this pic bout 99 times & chill!! lol @jojo_babie,” exclaimed a social media user.

-The hottie showcases her derrière from time to time on her Instagram feed, and shared another update a week ago and rocked a thong bodysuit.
-The ensemble was white and lacy and Jojo stood with her back angled towards the camera.
-She lifted her leg into the air and her curves were hard to miss.
-The image was Photoshopped to make it appear as though she were a giant walking around a city and alluded to Godzilla in the caption.
+Jojo showcases her derrière from time to time on her Instagram feed and shared another update a week ago where she rocked a thong bodysuit.
+She stood with her back angled towards the camera as she posed in the lacy white ensemble.
+She lifted her leg into the air, making her curves harder to miss.
+The image was Photoshopped to make it appear as though she were a giant walking around a city, hence her allusions to Godzilla in the caption.